data-8/zero-to-data-8/z2d8/connect_class_materials.md

 * Fork the [data 8 textbook](https://github.com/data-8/textbook).
 * Clone this fork to your computer
+* Create a new branch for your edits.
+Call it something like `myuni_textbook`.
 * Make any edits you wish to the textbook.
 If you'd like to make large edits or derivatives of the content, please reach out to the Data 8 team first.